 Digital is constantly evolving and nobody has all of the answers.
 We need to be prepared to experiment and use evaluation to keep moving forward.
 If we use a build, measure and refine loop we set appropriate expectations and have an established process in place that is flexible and agile.

-Examples: Minimum viable product, lean strategy
+Examples: Minimum viable product, lean strategy, The Hidden Museum project

 6. Collaboration (Partnerships)